masterofcontroversy/FE8U-Defiled-Legacy/README.md

 Ephraim Infantry by Team SALVAGED

-Beta Eirika by Intelligent Systems (Modified by)
+Beta Eirika by Intelligent Systems (Modified by Jono the Red)

 Salvaged Mercenary by Team SALVAGED